cullyRSG/io.callhub.phonebanking/README.md

     b.
 Name the contact something like "Callhub.io API"

     c.
 Generate an API key.
-There is an extension for this, otherwise it can be done with the API Explorer.
+There is an extension for this, otherwise it can be done with the API Explorer by running a "Contact::update" where id = <ID of the user you just made> and value=(api_key=<some 16 character alphanumeric string>)

     d.
 Ensure that the user has permissions for "Administer CiviCRM" and "Access AJAX API".